-- 1. A review of the Quality Management Program for Human patients will be conducted at intervals no greater than 12 months by at least one of the following. - A. The medical unit responsible for the radiation (i.e. an internal audit) - B. The Radiation Safety Office - C. The Radiation Safety Committee - D. Persons delegated by the Radiation Safety Committee. - 2.
-A Review will evaluate a representative sample of the records of human patients receiving radiation that required a written directive to determine that the directives had been followed; and will evaluate all Medical Events or Incidents that have occurred since the last review.
-The Review will be expanded to include additional cases if the following two conditions are met. - A. A medical event or medical incident is uncovered (i.e., unknown until the Review was performed) - B. The Review did not include all cases for the time period of the review. - 3.
+- 1. A review of the Quality Management Program for Human Research Subject or patients will be conducted annually by at least one of the following. - A. The medical unit responsible for the radiation (i.e., an internal audit); - B. The Radiation Safety Office; - C. The Radiation Safety Committee; or - D. Persons delegated by the Radiation Safety Committee. - 2.
+A Review will evaluate a representative sample of the records of human research subject or patients receiving radiation that required a written directive to determine that the directives had been followed; and will evaluate all Medical Events or Incidents that have occurred since the last review.
+The Review will be expanded to include additional cases if the following two conditions are met:

+- A. A medical event or medical incident is uncovered (i.e., unknown until the Review was performed); and - B. The Review did not include all cases for the time period of the review. - 3.
 A record of each Review, including the evaluation and findings of the Review, will be maintained for at least three (3) years. - 4.
-A copy of each Review will be presented to the Radiation Safety Committee and to the Divisions of Radiation Oncology and Nuclear Medicine.
+A copy of each Review will be presented to the Radiation Safety Committee and to the Divisions of Radiation Oncology, Interventional Radiology and Nuclear Medicine.